William A. Haseltine: Human Genome Sciences

 Benlysta was approved for the treatment of lupus by the US FDA in 2010.
-The approval of Benlysta fulfilled the hopes that the new genomic method of drug discovery would lead to the treatment of disease that had resisted prior attempts at treatment.
-Additionally Human Genome Sciences developed a monoclonal antibody, Abthrax, for the treatment and prevention of Anthrax infections.
-Abthrax was approved by the FDA and is currently stockpiled by the US government under BioShield BARDA [Biomedical Advanced Research and Development Authority] regulations.
 Haseltine directed research on an antidote to anthrax immediately following the anthrax attacks of 2001.

-In July 2012, Human Genome Sciences was purchased by Glaxo SmithKline for $3.6 billion.
-In addition to Benlysta and Abthrax, the purchase gave Glaxo SmithKline exclusive rights to Albiglutide for the treatment of diabetes, and Darapladib for the treatment of coronary artery disease, both were in late stage clinical trials.
+Human Genome Sciences pioneered long-acting forms of GLP-1 therapies that proved superior to earlier drugs for diabetes management and appetite control.
+Albiglutide, the first GLP-1 approved for human use in 2014, was among its key developments.
+In July 2012, Human Genome Sciences was acquired by GlaxoSmithKline for $3.6 billion, giving GSK exclusive rights to Benlysta and Abthrax, as well as to Albiglutide for diabetes and Darapladib for coronary artery disease, both then in late-stage clinical trials.

 Regenerative medicine

 Although the term had a prior history, Haseltine is credited with widespread use of the term "regenerative medicine," particularly in the sense that it is used today.
 After he was briefed on the project to isolate human embryonic stem cells and embryonic germ cells at Geron Corporation in collaboration with researchers at the University of Wisconsin-Madison and Johns Hopkins School of Medicine, Haseltine recognized that these cells' unique ability to differentiate into all the cell types of the human body (pluripotency) opened the door for the first time in history to a new kind of regenerative therapy.
 At a conference near Lake Como, Italy in 1999, he explained that several new technologies – including gene therapy, stem cell therapy, tissue engineering, and biomechanical prosthetics – collectively opened up a new ability, to which he applied the term "regenerative medicine" in the way that it is used today: "an approach to therapy that ... employs human genes, proteins and cells to re-grow, restore or provide mechanical replacements for tissues that have been injured by trauma, damaged by disease or worn by time" and "offers the prospect of curing diseases that cannot be treated effectively today, including those related to aging."

 Haseltine went on to co-found E-Biomed: The Journal of Regenerative medicine and The Society for Regenerative Medicine to help expand this emerging biotechnology.
 Haseltine authored several articles that laid out the fundamental structure of the new discipline.